 True/False focuses on cinema that is constructed from reality.
-PRISM is a new initiative spotlighting 15 U.S.-based filmmakers from underserved communities who are evolving the language of creative nonfiction.
-PRISM brings together emerging artists with leading curators, practitioners, and thinkers for two days of artist-led convenings that are designed to disrupt the power imbalances of traditional funding pitch sessions and make space for more collaborative and equitable exchanges of information and resources.
+PRISM is an initiative spotlighting 15 U.S.-based filmmakers from underserved communities who are evolving the language of creative nonfiction.
+PRISM brings together emerging artists with leading curators, practitioners, and thinkers for two days of artist-led convenings designed to disrupt the power imbalances of traditional funding pitch sessions and make space for more collaborative and equitable exchanges of information and resources.
 Centering the voices of artists of color, PRISM focuses on craft, conceptual frameworks, and connection.
 Along with a critic in residence, the 15 selected artists have the opportunity to present material from their current projects in development, discuss their ambitions, and share creative challenges and solutions.
-PRISM was designed and implemented by True/False Film Programmers Jeanelle Augustin, Chris Boeckmann, and Amir George.
+PRISM was designed and implemented by Jeanelle Augustin, Chris Boeckmann, and Amir George.

 2020 PRISM Artist Profiles